Tackyjarl/Basic-Calculator/README.md

 ## About this project

 A basic calculator application written in basic JavaScript.
-Currently includes a simple calculator and a change calculator.
+Currently includes a simple calculator, a change calculator and a length unit converter.

 ## Future Additions